spiffe/spire-tutorials/k8s/oidc-vault/README.md

 * You'll need access to the Kubernetes environment that you configured when going through [Kubernetes Quickstart](https://spiffe.io/spire/try/getting-started-k8s/).
 The Kubernetes environment must be able to expose an Ingress to the public internet. _Note: This is generally not possible for local Kubernetes environments such as Minikube._
 * You'll need the ability to configure a DNS A record for the SPIRE OIDC Discovery document endpoint (see [Part 2](#part-2-configure-dns-for-the-oidc-discovery-provider-ip-address))

 # Part 1: Configure SPIRE Components

-In the first part of this procedure, you will configure the SPIRE components in Kubernetes deployment.
-The YAML descriptor files are located in the under the [k8s](./k8s/) directory.
+In the first part of this procedure, you will configure the SPIRE components in a Kubernetes deployment.

+## Download Kubernetes YAML Files for this Tutorial

+To get all of the files required for this tutorial, clone https://github.com/spiffe/spire-tutorials.
+The YAML files that describe the Kubernetes deployment are in the `k8s/oidc-vault/k8s` directory.

 ## Replace Placeholder Strings in YAML Files